 9. What records a TD needs to keep

-All TDs should maintain their own folders to keep relevant communications during ongoing
+All TDs should maintain their own folders to keep relevant communications during ongoing events including through 2 weeks after the events are over (in case of any appeal of any decision).

 Reference: (None.)